wentelteefje/parity-scale-codec-page/content/docs/specification.md

 | Option | Options are encoded by prepending the inner encoded value of `Some` with `0x01` and encoding `None` as `0x00`. |`Some(69u8)` | `0x0100`|
 |  |  |`None` | `0x00`|
 | Enum | Enums are encoded by prepending the relevant u8 index, followed by the value if present. | `Example::Second(8u16)` | `0x010800` |

-Questions/Findings/Todos
-- Can compact encoding be used inside of Option and Result types as well?
-How?
-- It's not bijective at all?
-For example, the following types all map to `0x0`:
-  `None`, `false`, `Ok(())`, ...
-- Keep in mind that is non-descriptive, i.e. the type itself (+metadata) doesn't get mapped, only the values.
-Is it bijective in that regard?
-- It's not a prefix code, since e.g. `enc(false) = 0x00` is a prefix of any `enc(Ok(x)) = 0x00enc(x)`
-- Does `0` get its own encoding in compact mode?
-So there are actually 5 cases?
-- Double check if the columns follow a consistent format, in particular the encoded/decoded columns!
-- Draw diagrams for trees that map to the same encoding
-- How are floats encoded?
-This is documented nowhere?